ruuvi/ruuvi-sensor-protocols/README.md

+# Migration

+Please go to docs.ruuvi.com for up-to-date information, this repository is online only for reference.

 # Ruuvi sensor protocols
 Communication interfaces between Ruuvi devices and ouside world are decribed here.
 For clarity, each section is marked with a lifecycle stage: